mayurdw/kaideals/Git Newbie Instructions.md

-If you are a codenewbie or just someone who is using Git & Github for the very first time, this file is for you.
-Follow the following steps so that you ready to contribute to Kaideals.
+If you are a coding newbie or just someone who is using Git & GitHub for the very first time, this file is for you.
+Follow these steps so that you ready to contribute to Kaideals:

-## - Install Git on your device.
+## Install Git on your device.

   Open terminal & type: